The world of technology is evolving faster than ever and everybody wants to be a part of it.

 Once you have a good grasp of your chosen programming language through testing it in Kaggle and Leetcode challenges, you will then be able to make decisions on which approach to take in order to get the answer you wish to achieve from your data as well as being able to walk through how your code works.

 At this point, I would highly recommend creating your own projects and implementing these skills.
 You can gather data from nearly anywhere online.
 I would start with Kaggle and then slowly look into Government websites.
-You can load these data and start looking into what you would like to predict, create your hypothesis, start cleaning the data and implement machine learning algorithms and data visualisations that will either prove your hypothesis right or wrong.
+You can load these data and start looking into what you would like to predict, create your hypothesis, start cleaning the data and implement machine learning algorithms and data visualizations that will either prove your hypothesis right or wrong.

 This is vital for those who do not have a degree behind them.
 It will help you build your skills, improve them, and also present to potential recruiters what you are capable of.
 You can then add these to your resume/CV to showcase your data science projects.